Kansas City Missouri, USA Travel Guide

 Kansas City does not have cable cars or funiculars.

-Kc offers several pedestrian-friendly areas and a growing network for cyclists, making active exploration a pleasant option.
+Kc offers a number of pedestrian-friendly areas and a growing network for cyclists, making active exploration a pleasant option.

 Various walking tours focus on history, architecture, or barbecue.